mvanbrab/water-level/doc/water-level-receiver-software.md

 Note that in order to provide your personal secret values with respect to WiFi and ThingSpeak, you must create your own secrets.h file, based on the instructions available in secrets_example.h.

-### A note about the implementation of the ThingSpeak output
+#### A note about the implementation

 The WiFi is controlled using a state machine rather than the approach found in the WiFi and ThingSpeak examples, in order to avoid the 5 seconds blocking found in these examples.
 This is to guarantee the one second update interval for the other destinations.

+### Later versions

+In later versions, there is no more direct connection from the board to ThingSpeak.
+However, since the board is now publishing an MQTT topic, it is possible to subscribe to that topic with an external tool and forward the data to ThingSpeak from there.

+An example for [Node-RED](https://nodered.org/) is available for import [here](WaterlevelToThingspeakFlow.json).
+In addition to standard nodes, it depends on [ThingSpeak42](https://github.com/clough42/node-red-contrib-thingspeak42).

 ## MQTT output